jwaddi/CHEM501_Digital_Portfolio/README.md

 ## Running the Dashboard

-1. Ensure the required Python libraries are installed before running the dashboard (see above).
+Ensure that the required Python libraries are installed before running the dashboard (see above).

 ### Starting the Dashboard